-3.1.1.2 Conventions for "Subject Alternative Name" (SAN) components
+3.1.1.2 Conventions for "Subject Alternative Name" (SAN) components as well as from optional fields such as:

 The entries in the "Subject Alternative Name" (SAN) field depend on the certificate types in question (user, sever, router/gateway, domain controller, and mail gateway).
 The Subject Alternative Name enhancement must contain at least one entry.
 The entries in the SAN come from mandatory fields such as: